 Keyword research is extremely important and needs to be done carefully if you aim to create SEO content that works.
 The step is meant to help identify how your chosen keywords will rank on Google and how often they are actually searched for.

-According to ZEO, it's actually more important these days to make sure your keywords are in the correct places, rather than simply peppering them in as many times as possible throughout the body of your blog posts.
+According to ZEO, it's actually more important these days to make sure your keywords are in the correct places, rather than simply peppering them throughout the body of your posts.

 Free keyword research tools for SEO

 Before looking anywhere else for help, you’ll need to study from the top down.
 This means none other than Google Keyword Planner.
 This tool can show trending topics, alongside monthly search volumes and relevant long-tail keywords.
 It gives you loads of information about the SEO competition level and what keywords people on Google AdWords are paying for.

 The information comes straight from Google itself, making it more accurate than information from any other third party.
 While you do need to create an AdWords account to use Keyword Planner, it can be a one-stop shop for finding useful keyword suggestions related to your business.

 Bulk Keyword Generator produces industry-based keywords.
 Simply choose the business type and city location, and this tool will generate local keywords for your field.
 The tool’s power is in its ability to bring locally optimized keywords that are great for small businesses serving specific locations.